aduros/wasm4/site/docs/tutorials/snake/handling-user-input.md

 ## Keyboard Layout

-For the player side of things, WASM-4 tries to cover most keyboard-layouts:
+For the player side of things, WASM-4 tries to cover most keyboard layouts:

 - X and Space = Button 1
 - Y, C and Z = Button 2